-Access to the Oki Islands is restricted to sea and air. car, ferry and air.
-Once on the island you can also rent a car or use local taxis.
+Access to the Oki Islands is restricted to sea and air.
+Once on the island you can rent a car, take a local taxi or rent a bicycle.

-Oki Aiport on Dogo has flights from Osaka that take 50 minutes and from Izumo Airport that take 30 minutes.
+Oki Airport on Dogo is served by flights from Osaka International Airport,which take 50 minutes, and Izumo Airport, which takes 30 minutes.

-Ferries connect all the islands.
+Ferries connect all four islands.
 Bus services are limited, so renting a car gives you more freedom to visit the sites.
 There is also the option of renting a bicycle to get around.

 Beaches, coasts and seas